 John Otagburuagu is standing in his horsebox which is surrounded by a small marquee with a set of four tables, each with two chairs.
 The horsebox is wonderfully decorated with things that he was given by his customers such as art pieces, figurines and plants.

 I sit down at one of the tables after ordering a waffle with bananas and Nutella and a ‘Cookies and Cream’ frappe.
-As I wait and finish eating my waffle I watch John serve around 8 different customers, five of which appeared to be locals, I watch as he jokes around with all the customers, making them all crack up.
+As I finish eating my waffle I watch John serve around 8 different customers.
+Five of which appeared to be locals, I watch as he jokes around with them.

-Before sitting with me for the interview John jokes about needing to prep himself for the interview, asking whether his friend Mascha has his make-up with her.
-When he finally sits down, he notices that I am nervous and laughs, telling me not to be with a smile on his face that genuinely calmed me down.
+Before sitting with me for the interview John jokes about needing to prep himself for the interview.
+He asks whether his friend Mascha has his make-up with her.
+When he finally sits down, he notices that I am nervous and laughs.
+He tells me not to be with a smile on his face that genuinely calmed me down.

-John was born in Nigeria and ever since he could remember he wanted to be a cameraman and work in the filmmaking business.
+John was born in Nigeria and had always wanted to be a cameraman and work in the filmmaking business.
 However, his father had an accountancy firm and wanted John to continue his legacy.

 His dad sent him to England at the age of 17 where he studied accountancy in Collage.
-He kept up with his dream and applied for BBC over and over again.
-He couldn’t find a way in and told me he believed that “BBC at the time were prejudice”.
+Following his dream he applied for BBC over and over again.
+Not able to find a way in he told me that he believed the, “BBC at the time were prejudice.”

-He decided not to go back to Nigeria and work for the accountancy firm and so became a UK citizen and went into retail and catering.
-Not giving up on his dream he went to a place in SOHO to learn about being a cameraman, saying how he “caught onto it very quick”.
+He decided he didn’t want to return to Nigeria and work for the accountancy firm.
+He became a UK citizen and went into retail and catering.
+Not giving up on his dream he went to a place in SOHO to learn about being a cameraman.
+Telling me how he, “caught onto it very quick.”

 He worked at Wood Norton and eventually started working for the BBC through someone else, as an assistant cameraman.
 He covered things such as Prince Phillip as Buckingham Palace, Wimbledon for Swiss TV, an interview with John major etc.

-Eventually he started getting a few jobs here and there by the BBC but it wasn’t enough, he needed to be making more money and so he left to America as he thought it would be easier to get into filmmaking there.
+Eventually he started getting a few jobs here and there by the BBC but it wasn’t enough.
+He needed to make more money and so he left to America.
+He thought it would be easier to get into filmmaking there.

-Things didn’t quite go as planned and he became a truck driver.
-He met his current wife through doing this and they had 4 children with.
-Things started to get good, he was making good money and had a huge house, telling me how he was “leading to the point of becoming a billionaire”.
+Things didn’t quite go as planned but he became a truck driver.
+Through which he met his current wife had 4 children.
+Things started to get good, he was making good money and had a huge house.
+Telling me how he was, “leading to the point of becoming a billionaire.”

-And then “my friend reported me to immigration services” and after being put into detention for 6 weeks, he was put on a plane back to England.
+After 14 years in the US, “my friend reported me to immigration services.”
+After suffering in detention for 6 weeks, he was put on a plane back to England.
 He went from having everything, to having nothing.

-While sleeping on the floor of his aunties house, who was unable to have him any longer than one day, he remembered about a letter from British high commission about “Prisoners abroad”.
-While telling me about this he pulled out the business card that he had gotten from all those years ago.
+While sleeping on the floor of his aunties house, where he could only stay a single night, he remembered about a letter from British high commission.
+Which was about, “Prisoners abroad.” he pulled out the business card that he had gotten from all those years ago.

 He chose to call the café ‘Black Cowboy Coffee and Waffles’ because when living in Richmond, Texas, he went to the George Ranch and learnt all about Black Cowboys.
-He learnt about how the word was made to demean Black men by calling them boys, telling me passionately that it’s “part of my history as a black person”.
+Telling me how the word was made to demean Black men by calling them boys, telling me passionately that it’s “part of my history as a black person”.

 The inspiration for making coffee came from him being a truck driver and always drinking “really shitty coffee” and the waffles came from a place called Leigi, Belgium, where he went in his 20’s on a car journey with his friends.